iZettle/api-documentation/oauth-api/user-guides/set-up-app-authorisation/set-up-authorisation-code-grant.md

 Set up authorisation code grant
 ===
-To build partner-hosted apps with APIs, you need to set up the authorisation code grant flow using a client ID and client secret.
+To build a partner-hosted app with APIs, you need to set up the authorisation code grant flow for the app using a client ID and client secret.

 * [Prerequisites](#prerequisites)
 * [Step 1: Initiate the authorisation flow in a browser](#step-1-initiate-the-authorisation-flow-in-a-browser)